2. Everyday Reasoning

 This is also how children between five and nine years old operate.
 They solve many problems and make many choices, without being able to demonstrate (in the purest sense of the word) why their conclusions and choices were correct.

-Between the ages of five and nine, therefore, children cannot rely too heavily on logical reasoning when using critical faculties.
-But, all the same, they are still able to argue, to express opinions based on personal experience, their intuition, or their emotions.
+Between the ages of five and nine, therefore, children cannot rely too heavily on logic, but they are still able to to express opinions based on their experiences, intuitions, and emotions.
 To do this, they need to practice, have good self-esteem, and feel esteemed by others in order to believe they have the right, the desire, and the energy to put their critical thinking to use: in other words, to exist as a thinking and acting subject whose capacities are recognized by others.

 At this age, children are able to argue based on things they have experienced and knowledge they have acquired at school or at home, from books, television, or the internet, or by talking with their friends.
 They are also able to argue with their “heart.”
 They assume that their emotions are arguments themselves.

 For example, a child might consider that we shouldn’t eat meat because innocent animals shouldn’t have to die.
 The child’s empathy is the crux of their argument and the strength of their insistence will often be proportional to that of their emotions.

 We show children from this age group a drawing of a rectangular flask tipped at an angle, and we ask them: “If I fill this flask roughly halfway, could you draw the water line on the flask?”